sudhaarani/tweeter/README.md

 ## Getting Started

+1. Clone this repository.
-1. Install dependencies using the `npm install` command.
+2. Install dependencies using the `npm install` command.
-2. Install SASS globally on your system using the `npm install -g sass` command.
+3. Install SASS globally on your system using the `npm install -g sass` command.
-3. Start the web server using the `npm run local` command.
+4. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.
+5. Go to <http://localhost:8080/> in your browser.

 ## Dependencies